 DNA is made up of millions of nucleotides.
 These are molecules composed of a deoxyribose sugar, with a phosphate and a base (or nucleobase) attached to it.
 These nucleotides are attached to each other in strands via phosphodiester bonds to form a ‘sugar-phosphate backbone’.
-The bond formed is between the third carbon atom on the deoxyribose sugar of one nucleotide (henceforth known as the 3’) and the fifth carbon atom of another sugar on the next nucleotide (known as the 5’).
+The bond formed is between the third carbon atom on the deoxyribose sugar of one nucleotide (known as the 3’) and the fifth carbon atom of another sugar on the next nucleotide (known as the 5’).

 N.B: 3′ is pronounced ‘three prime’ and 5′ is pronounced ‘five prime’.

-There are 4 different bases associated with DNA; Cytosine, Guanine, Adenine, and Thymine.
-In normal DNA strands, Cytosine binds to Guanine, and Adenine binds to Thymine.
-The two strands together form a double helix.
+There are 4 different bases associated with DNA: Cytosine, Guanine, Adenine, and Thymine.
+In normal DNA strands, cytosine binds to guanine, and adenine binds to thymine.
+When bound together, the two strands form a double helix structure.

 Stages of DNA replication

-However, the other template strand (the lagging strand) is antiparallel, and is therefore read in a 5’ to 3’ direction.
-Continuous DNA synthesis, as in the leading strand, would need to be in the 3′ to 5′ direction, which is impossible as we cannot add bases to the 5′ end.
+However, the other template strand (the lagging strand) is antiparallel and is therefore read in a 5’ to 3’ direction.
+Continuous DNA synthesis, as in the leading strand, would need to be in the 3′ to 5′ direction, which is impossible as DNA polymerase cannot add bases to the 5′ end.
 Instead, as the helix unwinds, RNA primers are added to the newly exposed bases on the lagging strand and DNA synthesis occurs in fragments, but still in the 5′ to 3′ direction as before.
 These fragments are known as Okazaki fragments.

-The process of expanding the new DNA strands continues until there is either no more DNA template left to replicate (i.e. at the end of the chromosome), or two replication forks meet and subsequently terminate.
+The process of expanding the new DNA strands continues until there is either no more DNA template strand left to replicate (i.e. at the end of the chromosome) or two replication forks meet and subsequently terminate.
 The meeting of two replication forks is not regulated and happens randomly along the course of the chromosome.

 Clinical Relevance – Sickle Cell Anaemia

-In this case an adenine base is swapped for a thymine base in one of the genes coding for haemoglobin; this results in glutamic acid being replaced by valine.
-When this is being transcribed into a polypeptide chain the properties it possesses are radically changed as glutamic acid is hydrophilic, whereas valine is hydrophobic.
-This hydrophobic region results in haemoglobin having an abnormal structure that can cause blockages of capillaries leading to ischaemia and potentially necrosis of tissues and organs – this is known as a vaso-occlusive crisis.
+In this case, an adenine base is swapped for a thymine base in one of the genes coding for haemoglobin; this results in glutamic acid being replaced by valine.
+When this is being transcribed into a polypeptide chain, the properties it possesses are radically changed, as glutamic acid is hydrophilic, whereas valine is hydrophobic.
+This hydrophobic region results in haemoglobin having an abnormal structure that can cause blockages of capillaries, leading to ischaemia and potentially necrosis of tissues and organs – this is known as a vaso-occlusive crisis.